Peter-Odd/DollyWood/README.md

 ==== MORE INFORMATION ====

  * How to get more information about your project?
-<br>Send an email to Marcus Münger, marcus.munger.6193@student.uu.se
+<br>Send an email to Marcus MÃ¼nger, marcus.munger.6193@student.uu.se
  * Do you have a project home page?
 <br>no